alexlines/livepeer-transcoder-ops/README.md

   - Would it benefit from being a fast-sync node or a full node?
   - Should probably move geth to a dedicated instance that multiple local transcoder nodes can connect to
   - Should probably run a local geth cluster in each region you plan to run transcoders
+  - geth unfortunately seems to get stalled / stuck and appears to benefit from periodically stopping and restarting it.
 - Log rotation for LivePeer and geth logs
 - Helpful to give the instance an DNS and/or ENS name?
 - Better documentation of AWS Security groups, IAM users and permissions, ssh gateway host, etc